-- A. This Discovery Order shall govern the handling of discovery matters in this docket. - B. The parties have fifteen days, plus three days if service is by mail, from the date the order was served in which to petition the Commission for reconsideration of any issues decided herein.
+- A. This Discovery Order shall govern the handling of discovery matters in this docket. - B. As agreed by the parties, this Order will be served using electronic service with no hard-copy follow up.
+The parties have fifteen days from the date the order was served in which to petition the Commission for reconsideration of any issues decided herein.
 K.S.A.
 66-118b; K.S.A.
-2009 Supp.
+2010 Supp.
 77-529. - C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it may deem necessary.